John Rawlings, the photographer who changed fashion magazines foreverJanuary 13, 2020

 More Freedom in Britain

 The next year, Condé Nast and the editor of American Vogue, Edna Woolman Chase, decided to send John Rawlings over to UK Vogue.
 This was in order to give him a greater chance at success.
 Their own photographer’s roster was full and they didn’t really need a new one.
 However, he had a great talent and they didn’t want to waste it.
 There, he trained and worked until the early 1940s.
-He had the time and space to experiment, and developed a signature studio style.
+He had the time and space to experiment, and developed a signature fashion photography studio style.
 It combined artificial and natural light, and the result was less still, less stuffy than before.
 It was much fresher, and became synonymous with a bright, all-American vibe.

 The work was so beautiful that it also appeared in French Vogue.
 It made its way back over the ocean to American Vogue, too.